-Overview In This Chapter Forwarding filters are set in a channel by event delivery to those events that meet confilters implement interface CosNotifyFilt Mapping filters are set by consumers to a settings of those messages that meet filter implement interface CosNotifyFilter::Mapping Filter::Mapping filters The notification service defines two types of filters: Forwarding filters are set in a channel by clients that wish to restrict event delivery to those events that meet certain constraints.
-These filters implement interface CosNotifyFilter::Filter.
-Mapping filters are set by consumers to adjust the priority or lifetime settings of those messages that meet filter constraints.
-These filters implement interface CosNotifyFilter::MappingFilter.

-Forwarding Filters page 90

-Mapping Filters page 100

-Filter Constraint Language page 109
+Overview The notification service defines two types of filters: Forwarding filters are set in a channel by clients delivery to those events that meet certain constrimplement interface CosNotifyFilter::Filte Mapping filters are set by consumers to adjust the settings of those messages that meet filter constrimplement interface CosNotifyFilter::Mapping aints.
+These filters r. ne priority or lifetime raints.
+These filters In This Chapter The following topics are covered in this chapter: Forwarding Filters page 76 Mapping Filters page 85 Filter Constraint Language page 92